mr-bansal/ECommerce-Customer-Churn-Analysis/README.md

-# Customer Churn Prediction System
+# Customer Churn Analysis and Prediction

 This repository contains a machine learning pipeline for predicting customer churn using an E-commerce dataset.
 The project involves data cleaning, exploratory data analysis (EDA), feature engineering, and model building using several classification algorithms.